defenseunicorns/pepr/docs/actions.md

 When(a.ConfigMap)
   .IsCreated()
   .InNamespace("pepr-demo")
-  // Validate() is where we define the actual behavior of this Action.
+  // Validate() is where we define the actual behavior of this action.
   .Validate(request => {
     // If data exists, approve the request. if (request.Raw.data) {